-With this topic, we will look at what challenges may arise from seeking interaction between the management/supervisory process and disclosure process with regard to the supervisory function of the board of directors on corporate disclosure discussed in the previous topic.
+With this topic, we will look at what challenges may arise from seeking interaction between the management/supervisory process and disclosure process with regard to the supervisory function of the board of directors on corporate disclosure discussed in Topic 3-1.
 Moreover, we will also discuss the meaning of such connection from the viewpoint of corporate governance.

-- 3.10 As stated in the previous topic, it is highly required for the board of directors to fulfill its function to supervise corporate disclosure.
-To this end, it is expected to construct a connection between the processes of management/supervision and disclosure. - 3.11 The narrative information in an Annual Securities Report, which is a mandatory disclosure document, is prepared after the fiscal year-end, and in some cases, during the period between preparation and submission of the financial statements.
-In addition, some say it is rare that the preparation policy or composition elements of the Annual Securities Report are reviewed by the management committee or other deliberative bodies attended by directors. - 3.12 In the meantime, there are some practical examples of voluntary preparation of an Integrated Report, where the board of directors gets involved in the preparation and approves the report.
+- 3.12 As stated in Topic 3-1, it is highly required for the board of directors to fulfill its role of overseeing corporate disclosure.
+To this end, it is expected to ensure linkage between the processes of overseeing management and reporting - 3.13 The narrative information in an Annual Securities Report, which is a mandatory disclosure document, is prepared after the fiscal year-end, and in some cases, during the period between preparation and submission of the financial statements.
+In addition, some say it is rare that the preparation policy or composition elements of the Annual Securities Report are reviewed by the management committee or other deliberative bodies attended by directors. - Report, where the board of directors gets involved in the preparation and approves the report.

 Moreover, in some cases, the report even contains a statement from the board involved in its preparation.
-Furthermore, an increasing number of companies have adopted a practice of reflecting the results of business risk assessment or those of materiality assessment on management challenges performed as part of the management/supervisory process.
+Furthermore, an increasing number of companies have adopted a practice of reflecting the results of business risk assessment or those of materiality assessment on major business issues performed as part of the management/supervisory process.